adobe/aem-performance-experiments/experiments/query-refinement/README.md

 Run:
 summary =    500 in 00:00:33 =   15.3/s Avg: 20526 Min:  8720 Max: 31958 Err:     0 (0.00%)
 ```
 That's not great.
-With only 500 users we're seeing an avg response time of over 20 seconds per query.
+We're seeing an avg response time of over 20 seconds per query.
 Let's try and improve that.
 ## Test #2: `Refine the content path`

 Our first test looked at all content under `/content/we-retail`, the root of our site.
 But in this simulation we're only interested in products, so lets refine our path like so...